acivitillo/assyem_blog/content/articles/installing filestash with Nomad.md

 In the above nomad job we have configured a volume for Filestash `"/app_storage/filestash/data:/app/data"`.
 The purpose of this volume is to persist the Filestash container data to the host OS.

-### Spinning up Filestash with nomad
+### Spinning up Filestash with nomad using the cli

-At this point all we need to do is:
+If you prefer using the cli, here is how you spin up a nomad job from the command line.

 `nomad job run filestash.nomad`